Who is Davood Ghadami? Everything you need to know about the Strictly Come Dancing contestant and EastEnders actor

 Dance: 22

 The judges’ verdict: After last week’s dance-off scare, Davood pleased judges with his upbeat performance that Darcey described as “carefree, light and energised”.
 However, it didn’t please every judge.
-Yup, Craig had a few quibbles: “too much upper body, watch your free arm, heavy-footed and lacked retraction but it was bright, lively and you sold it well”.
+Yup, Craig had a few quibbles, saying he had to watch out for his free arm and that it was “heavy-footed and lacked retraction.
+But it was bright, lively and you sold it well”.

 Week 4